ivangarciaweb/wallfair-front-end-test-task/README.md

 npm run start
 ```

-Once the project is running just open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Once the project is running just open [http://localhost:3000/events](http://localhost:3000/events) with your browser to see the result.
+The new page that I implemented is under the url "/events".